Ashutosh-Badave/4.EKF_estimator_for_Drone/README.md

 This configuration tells us that the simulator is only using an IMU and the sensor data will have no noise.
 You will notice that for each simulator these parameters will change slightly as additional sensors are being used and the noise behavior of the sensors change.

-## The Tasks ##

-Once again, I have developed my estimator in pieces.
-How I completed those steps and successfully designed estimator is explained in [writeup file](Writeup.md)

 ## Contributors ##